Find members by call or SKCC number:

 Ed, W2LCQ - NY - w2lcq@yahoo.com

 I have been licensed since 1961 and operate almost exclusively CW.
-I enjoy contesting, rag chewing and working DX.
-I am a member of CWops, Bug Users Group, SKCC, FISTS, LICWC and the Frankford Radio Club.
-I operate at speeds up to 35 wpm and emphasize proper keying technique and the quality of character formation.
-I use bugs and straight keys for rag chewing and a paddle for contests.
-I’ll work with you at the speed at which you are most comfortable however you must be willing to progress to higher speeds.
+I operate at speeds which emphasize proper keying technique and the quality of character formation.
+I use bugs and straight keys for rag chewing.
+I'll work with you at the speed at which you are most comfortable, however you must be willing to progress to higher speeds.
 Contact me via email to set up a sked.
-I’m available days and nights.
+I'm available days and nights.

 Anyone wanting to learn or enhance their Morse skills is more than welcome to send me an e-mail.
-I'm good at any speed between 5 and 25 wpm.
+I'm good at any speed between 5 and 16 wpm.
 I have capability on all bands, 80 through 10 meters.
-My operating is limited to the evenings though, usually after 8:00 PM Eastern.
+Being retired I have late mornings, afternoons and some evenings.
+Also, I am an NTS Official Relay Station for anyone looking to get involved with CW traffic handling.

 Matt, KB2WGQ - NY - KB2WGQ@usa.com

 I'm a General class operator.
 However, I passed the 20wpm test for Extra years ago.
-I can send/recieve up to about 25wpm, but any speed is fine with me.
+I can send/receive up to about 25wpm, but any speed is fine with me.
 Also I was a Navy Radioman, (68-74) and did mostly code.
-My name is Matt.
 My sked would depend on the person requesting a contact.
 All times are fine.
+Contact me, I'd be glad to work with you.

 Top